Crazzy-novus/Crazzy-novus/README.md

 <h2 align="left">Hi 👋!
-My name is Durai Vignesh and I'm a GDSC Lead for 2023-2024 at Mepoc Schlenk Engineering college</h2>
+My name is Durai Vignesh and I'm a GDSC Lead for 2023-2024 at Mepco Schlenk Engineering college</h2>

 ###